Exocortex/dotnet-clara/README.md

 # Clara.io api bindings for .Net framework

 ## Installation
-You can download the source code, build the project, and thenrun dotnet-clara.exe.
+You can download the source code, build the project, and then run dotnet-clara.exe.

 Or you can install dotnet-clara in your project, through NuGet.
-In Visual Studio, open NuGet Package Manage Console, then run command:
+In Visual Studio, open NuGet Package Manager Console, then run command:
 ```bash
 Install-Package dotnet-clara
 ```